xsk07/LTLpSeparator/README.md

 # Prerequisites

 This tool uses Graphviz for the generation of the formulas trees, hence you should first install Graphviz on your system following the instructions
-<a href="https://graphviz.org/" title="Graphviz">here</a>, and LTLf2DFA and consequently MONA with all their dependencies for the generation of the DFAs,
+<a href="https://graphviz.org/" title="Graphviz">here</a>, and LTLf2DFA with all its dependencies for the generation of the DFAs.
-so if you want to generate in addition to the separated formulas the respective DFAs you have to install them on your system.
-The instructions are available at <a href="https://github.com/whitemech/LTLf2DFA" title="LTLf2DFA">LTLf2DFA</a>
+The instructions are available at <a href="https://github.com/whitemech/LTLf2DFA" title="LTLf2DFA">LTLf2DFA</a>.
-and <a href="https://www.brics.dk/mona/" title="MONA">MONA</a>.

 # Features

 - Syntax and parsing support for the Linear Temporal Logic with Past operators over Finite traces (LTLpf);